Federated User Registry1.0

 server.xml file, inside the

-If two or more basic registries are configured in your
+If two or more user registries are configured in your

 server.xml file or in a

-userRegistry.xml file, you can combine them into a single federated registry.
-To federate two or more basic registries, enable both the Application Security feature and the Federated User Registry feature and the registries federate by default.
+userRegistry.xml file, you can combine them into a single federated user registry.
+When you enable the Federated User Registry feature, any user registries that are defined in your

-quickStartSecurity element cannot be federated with other registries.
+quickStartSecurity element cannot be federated with other user registries.

 participatingBaseEntry name attribute in the

-getRealm() method of that registry.
-The participating base entry for a custom repository is one of the base entries that is returned by the
+getRealm() method of that user registry.
+The participating base entry for a custom user repository is one of the base entries that is returned by the

 getRepositoryBaseEntries() method for that repository.